Product Design: Behind the scenes

 31.03.2018

 Sometimes I feel quite attached to what was left on the cutting room floor, and the designs for Ramsbury’s wonderful beer were one such instance.
+There’s a certain nostalgia that clings to discarded designs.
+They represent paths not taken — ideas that once felt exciting, bold, maybe even perfect, until the moment they weren’t.

 Why do I prefer the rejected design?
 Maybe it’s because I drew it, and I can remember every stroke, and remember the work that went into the weight of the swirls, and the balance of the white space.
 It’s tough to start again once you’re a long way down a certain road.